ealpha072/Library-App/README.md

 ## To do:
    * Incude options to store the data to local storage;
    * Add a dark theme
-   * Delete and Edit capabilities
    * Ability to change status
-   * Start from fixing the select all delete btns next